-1307 Change in Classification of Cases Which Are in Issue
+1307 Change in Classification of Cases Which Are in Issue [R-24]

-See 903.07
+See § 903.07

-1308 Withdrawal From Issue [R-18]
+1308 Withdrawal From Issue [R-24]

 Rule 313.
-Withdrawal from issue.
-After the notice of allowance of an application is sent, the case will not be withdrawn from issue except by approval of the Commissioner, and if withdrawn for further action on the part of the Office, a new notice of allowance will be sent if the application is again allowed.
+Withdrawal from issue. (a) After the notice of allowance of an application is sent, the case will not be withdrawn from issue except by approval of the Commissioner, and if withdrawn for further action on the part of the Office, a new notice of allowance will be sent if the application is again allowed.

-When the issue fee or that portion thereof specified in the notice of allowance has been paid, and the patent to be issued has received its date and number, the application will not be withdrawn from issue on account of any mistake or change of purpose of the applicant, his attorney or his agent, nor for the purpose of enabling the inventor to procure a foreign patent, nor for any other reasons except mistake on the part of the Office, or because of fraud or illegality in the application, or for interference.
-Express abandonment of the application (rule 138) may not be recognized by the Office unless it is actually received by appropriate officials in time to act thereon before the date of issue.
+(b) When the issue fee or that portion thereof specified in the notice of allowance has been paid, and the patent to be issued has received its date and number, the application will not be withdrawn from issue on account of any mistake or change of purpose of the applicant, his attorney or his agent, nor for the purpose of enabling the inventor to procure a foreign patent, nor for any other reasons except mistake on the part of the Office, or because of fraud or illegality in the application, or for interference.

 If the applicant wishes to have the case withdrawn from issue, he must petition the Commissioner.
 Withdrawal is permitted only for the reasons stated in the rule.
-For withdrawal procedure by Examiner see 1308.02.
+For withdrawal procedure by Examiner see § 1308.02.

-1308.01 Rejection After Allowance [R-18]
+1308.01 Rejection After Allowance [R-24]

 A claim noted as allowable shall thereafter be rejected only with the approval of the Primary Examiner.
-Great care should be exercised in authorizing such rejection.
-See section 706.04.
+Great care should be exercized in authorizing such rejection.
+See § 706.04.